AnkitPradhan26/AnkitPradhan26/README.md

 Hello there,

-This development is mainly to focus into creating a face detection application smoothly using python as the language.
+This development is mainly to focus into creating a face detection application smoothly using python.